jonrau1/ElectricEye/README.md

 ## Supported Services and Checks

 These are the following services and checks perform by each Auditor.
-There are currently **324** checks supported across **86** AWS services / components using **67** Auditors.
+There are currently **325** checks supported across **86** AWS services / components using **67** Auditors.
 There are currently **62** supported response and remediation Playbooks with coverage across **32** AWS services / components supported by [ElectricEye-Response](https://github.com/jonrau1/ElectricEye/blob/master/add-ons/electriceye-response).

 **Regarding Shield Advanced, Health, and Trusted Advisor checks:** You must be subscribed to Shield Advanced, be on Business/Enterprise Support and be in `us-east-1` to perform all checks.
-The Shield, Health and Trusted Advisor APIs only live in `us-east-1`, and to have the DRT look at your account you need Biz/Ent support, hence the pre-reqs.
+The **AWS Shield Advanced**, **AWS Health** and **AWS Trusted Advisor** APIs only live in `us-east-1`, and to have the DRT look at your account you need Biz/Ent support, hence the pre-reqs.

 | Auditor File Name                      | AWS Service                    | Auditor Scan Description                                                            |
 |----------------------------------------|--------------------------------|-------------------------------------------------------------------------------------|